odelayIO/puch/README.md

 <br>

-***puch*** is a framework that provides the glue logic between Analog Device Pluto SDR and the PYNQ Z1 FPGA development board with support from GNU Radio to provide a platform for communications Xilinx HLS </> VHDL </> Verilog IP core development.
+***puch*** is a framework that provides the glue logic between Analog Devices Pluto SDR and the PYNQ Z1 FPGA development board with support from GNU Radio to provide a platform for communications Xilinx HLS </> VHDL </> Verilog IP core development.

 <br>
 <br>